madhavlata/Map_Overlayy_PS/README.md

 # Sample Website used - https://spo.iitk.ac.in/
 ## Final Output in the file - final_output_with_relevant_links.json

+Our OPENAI_KEY was getting disabled on uploading on GitHub, if it is required contact on anantsrivastava02@gmail.com

 # Web Scraping and Question Generation Model

 This project combines web scraping, natural language processing, and machine learning techniques to extract information from websites and generate multiple-choice questions (MCQs) based on the extracted content.